thejohncotton/savvy-course-materials/Wk1Mod2.md

 2. Make sure that all styles are inlined with the syntax `style=" "`
 3. Stage and commit your changes using `git`.
 4. Push your committed changes to your GitHub account.
-5. To make sure that these changes work in 'production' (e.g. live on the web), deploy your changes using `firebase` as well.

 ---